 This fee is due each year with your Organic System Plan or Annual Update.
-It covers your basic certification services for the upcoming certification season, including review of your certification documents for compliance with regulations and inspection expenses other than the inspector’s hourly fee.
-It entitles you to all membership benefits, including the PCO certification manual, materials lists and review services, record-keeping system, newsletter, and educational events & materials at no additional charge.
-You also have direct access to your certification specialist’s expertise via phone, mail or email.
+It covers your basic certification services for the upcoming certification season, including review of your certification documents for compliance with the regulations.
+It includes the PCO certification manual, material lists and review services, newsletter, and educational events & materials at no additional charge.
+You also have direct access to a certification specialist’s expertise via phone, mail or email.
+Operations must inform PCO that they wish to surrender by the annual update paperwork due date to avoid fees.

 The sales assessment fee is calculated on your annual gross organic sales for farming, handling and processing operations in the previous year.
 You will receive an invoice for these fees after we receive your application or annual update.